maksuturva/magento2_payment_module/README.md

 ## Sandbox mode

-If enabled, communication url, seller id and secret key in sandbox fields are used, otherwise personal credentials and communication url are used.
+If enabled, endpoint API url, seller id and secret key in sandbox fields are used, otherwise personal credentials and endpoint API url are used.

 ## Seller id and secret key

 This parameter provided by Svea Payments.
 Please note that this key must not be shared with any person, since it allows many operations to be done in your Svea Payments account.

-## Communication url
+## Endpoint API url

-API url to communicate with Svea Payments service.
+The endpoint url to communicate with Svea Payments service API.
 Should be usually kept as is.

 In case you want to test using personal test credentials, you must change this to https://test1.maksuturva.fi/.
 Please note that the url must end with slash `/`.